openstack-archive/ironic-staging-drivers/doc/source/drivers/ansible.rst

 Each action (deploy, clean) is described by single playbook with roles, which is run whole during deployment, or tag-wise during cleaning.
-Control of deployment types and cleaning steps is through tags and auxiliary steps file for cleaning.
+Control of cleaning steps is through tags and auxiliary clean steps file.
 The playbooks for actions can be set per-node, as is cleaning steps file.